joaomcteixeira/joaomcteixeira.github.io/_pages/scv.md

 # Scientific Workshops

-*Workshops I organized or participated as tutor*
+*Organized workshops and participations as lecturer or tutor*

 1. "Protein docking"
   **Hands-on Session tutor**